Debtors prison was abolished in America well over a century ago. But that doesn’t mean you can’t get arrested or locked up for past-due debts.

 Here’s how these scenarios are legally taking place across America.

-Many companies, organizations or government agencies that are owed money hire private attorneys, criminal defense lawyer or collections firms to go after cash that’s outstanding.
+Many companies, organizations or government agencies that are owed money hire private attorneys or collections firms to go after cash that’s outstanding.
 Those lawyers and collection agencies often go to court to get judgments against debtors.

 What usually happens is that an individual fails to show up for the court hearing and then the creditor/collection agency gets an automatic court judgment.
 It’s the power of the court judgment — based on a person’s failure to appear — that typically allows creditors and their collections representatives to request that cops, sheriffs, Marshals or other authorities go after consumers to enforce the court judgment.